Prakhar436/Chrome-Dinosaur-Game/readme.md

 # Chrome Dinosaur Game Remastered

-This project is a remastered version of the classic Chrome Dinosaur Game, built from scratch with JavsScript.
-The codebase features a highly modular structure, with each component—such as the player character, obstacles, background, and sound—encapsulated in its own JavaScript module.
-This design ensures clean separation of concerns, making the game easy to maintain, extend, and debug.
+This project is a remastered version of the classic Chrome Dinosaur Game, built entirely from scratch using JavaScript.
+The codebase is organized into a highly modular architecture, with each component—such as the player character, hurdles, background, and sound—encapsulated within its own module.
+This clean separation of concerns makes the game easy to maintain, extend, and debug.

+Leveraging Object-Oriented Programming (OOP) concepts, the project efficiently manages multiple dino characters and stages logic, allowing each element to operate independently while seamlessly integrating into the overall game framework.
+Additionally, an event-driven architecture ensures loose coupling among modules, enabling dynamic communication and enhancing flexibility, scalability, and responsiveness.
 ## Live Link

 [Play the Chrome Dinosaur Game](https://chromedinogameremastered.netlify.app/)